-

 Applicability:

-The law applies to financial institutions, but the definition is very broad.
-Included within the definition are banks, insurance companies, securities firms, non-bank mortgage lenders, auto dealers, and tax preparers.
+The law applies to financial institutions, but the definition is very broad and includes banks, insurance companies, securities firms, non-bank mortgage lenders, auto dealers, and tax preparers.

 Penalties and enforcement:

-Penalties for violation could be in excess of $1 million.
+Penalties for violation could exceed $1 million.
 There is also the possibility of termination of FDIC insurance, which could mean the end of the business for a financial firm.

 FTC: Federal Trade Commission Act §5